anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 An abstract overview of the BRSKI-PRM protocol can be found on slide 8 of {{BRSKI-PRM-abstract}}.

-To support mutual trust establishment between the domain registrar and pledges not directly connected to the customer site/domain, this document specifies the exchange of authenticated self-contained objects with the help of a registrar-agent.
+To support mutual trust establishment between the domain registrar and pledges not directly connected to the customer domain, this document specifies the exchange of authenticated self-contained objects with the help of a registrar-agent.

 This leads to extensions of the logical components in the BRSKI architecture as shown in {{uc2figure}}.